Vepryk, Poltava Oblast

 Vepryk (Ukrainian: Веприк) is a village in Myrhorod Raion, Poltava Oblast, Ukraine.
-It has a population of 2915.
+It belongs to Velyki Budyshcha rural hromada, one of the hromadas of Ukraine.
+Vepryk has a population of 2915.
 The local self-government body is the Veprytsky Village Council.
 After the dissolution of the Hadiach Raion, it was merged into the Myrhorod Raion.

 Geography

 It is located on the left bank of the Psel River, on both sides of its tributary of the Vepryk River.
-Upstream at a distance of 4.5 km is the village of Bobryk, downstream at a distance of 8 km is the village of Velbivka, on the opposite bank is the village of Knyshivka.
+Upstream at a distance of 4.5 km is the village of Bobryk, downstream at a distance of 8 km is the village of Velbivka, on the opposite bank, is the village of Knyshivka.
 The river in this place is winding, forming estuaries, and old and marshy lakes.
 The T 1705 highway runs through the village.
 Following this highway will lead to Hadiach.
 The elevation is 115m.